Particle representations for stochastic partial differential equations with boundary conditions: Boundary behavior

 Continuity of $\bar {g}$ and (\ref{bdyreg}) imply that the limit is zero.
-A similar argument and (\ref{bdyhit}) show that $P\left(\tau_i(t)=0|X_i(t)\in\partial_{\epsilon}K\right)$ tends to zero, so that the conditional expectations of the first two terms on the right of (\ref{agest}) go to zero.
+A similar argument and (\ref{bdyhit}) show that $P\left(\tau_i(t)=0|X_i(t)\in\partial_{\epsilon}(D)\right)$ tends to zero, so that the conditional expectations of the first two terms on the right of (\ref{agest}) go to zero.
+Next, we recall that